 You acknowledge that we may decline your application to purchase our products if we are advised by our insurers that they will not grant us appropriate cover in relation to you.

-Our prices are shown exclusive of GST.
-GST is payable in addition to the price of our product or service and must be paid by you at the same time as you pay for our product or service.
-We will give you a tax invoice.
+Our prices are shown exclusive of all taxes, (including GST).
+Tax is payable in addition to the price of our product or service and must be paid by you at the same time as you pay for the products.
+We will give you a tax invoice compliant with the Law.
+You agree to reimburse and hold us harmless from any deficiency (including penalties and interest) relating to taxes that are your responsibility.

 Delivery takes place on the earlier of the time our product passes into your or your agent’s exclusive physical control, when you collect the product or arrange for their collection from us or when ownership of our product has passed to you.